RakibCSE30/Project/README.md

 ---

-# Academia Application
+# SmartQuestion Bank Application
-This application, Academia, is a Node.js and React.js project that provides a web-based interface and API for users, with MongoDB as the database and an integrated AI-driven response generation using Ollama.
+This application, SmartQuestion Bank, is a Node.js and React.js project designed to provide an automated, web-based repository and interface for managing exam questions.
+It leverages MongoDB as the core database and integrates AI-driven smart question generation and analysis powered by Ollama.
 This README covers how to set up the application using Docker (recommended) and manual setup instructions if you prefer not to use Docker.

-To know details about Academia application click [here](https://github.com/Mahiyat/academia-task-management/wiki/Software-Requirement-Specification)
+To know details about SmartQuestion Bank application click [here](https://github.com/RakibCSE30/Project/wiki/Software-Requirement-Specification)

 ---

 ## Features
 - Full-stack application with Node.js backend and React.js frontend.
-- MongoDB as the database for storing user data.
+- Secure MongoDB storage for structured question banks, categories, and user roles.
-- AI response generation powered by Ollama AI model.
+- Smart, automated question generation powered by local Ollama AI models.
 - Configurable environment variables for database connection, secret keys, and token duration.

 ---